bgofish/LFS_Edit_Plugin/README.md

 | **Pick Point 2** / **Repick Pt 2** | Starts viewport picking for point 2 |
 | **Calc.
 Angle** | Calculates rotation delta and writes to the Rx / Ry / Rz fields |

-While picking is active a coloured prompt appears in the viewport.
+While picking is active a coloured prompt appears in the top left of viewport.
 Press **ESC** or right-click to cancel picking.
 Picked points are shown as coloured dots with a connecting line that persist until a new pick or reset.

 The calculated rotation components are displayed in colour after calculation: red Rx, green Ry, blue Rz.